-Save the k-mer countgraph to the specified in
+Save the k-mer countgraph to the specified filename.

-Note that with -b/-no-bigcount this script is constant memory; in exchange, k-mer counts will stop at 255.
+Note that with -b/--no-bigcount this script is constant memory; in exchange, k-mer counts will stop at 255.
 The memory usage of this script with -b will be about 1.15x the product of the -x and -N numbers.

-To count k-mers in multiple files use load_into_counting.py and abundance_dist.py.
+To count k-mers in multiple files use load into counting.py and abundance dist.py.